UnarineLeo/data-mining-project/README.md

 To test the code, follow these steps:

-1. Create a Google Drive shortcut for the yelp dataset <a href="https://drive.google.com/drive/folders/12MHKndM9nL8XaauUWqcrkUIpdfV4GBS7?usp=sharing">here</a>.
+1. Create a Google Drive shortcut for the yelp dataset <a target="_blank" href="https://drive.google.com/drive/folders/12MHKndM9nL8XaauUWqcrkUIpdfV4GBS7?usp=sharing">here</a>.

 2. Download the following python notebook to generate the frequent itemsets and association rules using the Apriori, FP-Growth and Weighted Apriori algorithms.
 The notebook is located at: ``src/models/association_rules_efficiency.ipynb``